stevenc-stb/spdx-3-model/model/AI/Classes/InteractionTemplate.md

 Represents a parameterized template specification used to construct prompts, payloads, or structured requests for AI models.
 It supports flexible template instantiation through either a raw text string with placeholder syntax or a structured dictionary of variables and configuration parameters.

+If the template’s role is:

-The /AI/InteractionTemplate is linked to an AIPackage or AIAgent via a /Core/LifecycleScopedRelationship with `relationshipType` = 'configures'.
-The `scope` field determines the template’s role:
+* Inference (chat) template:  The /AI/InteractionTemplate is linked to an `from` AIPackage or AIAgent via a /Core/LifecycleScopedRelationship with `relationshipType` = 'configures'.
+The `scope` = 'runtime', where `from` is class of type /AI/AIPackage or /AI/AIAgent and `to` = a class of type /AI/InteractionTemplate

-- 'runtime' → inference (chat) template
+* training template: The /AI/InteractionTemplate is linked to an `from` AIPackage or AIAgent via a /Core/LifecycleScopedRelationship with `relationshipType` = 'trainedOn'.
+The `scope` = 'runtime', where `from` is class of type /AI/AIPackage or /AI/AIAgent and `to` = a class of type /AI/InteractionTemplate

+* pretrained template: The /AI/InteractionTemplate is linked to an `from` AIPackage or AIAgent via a /Core/LifecycleScopedRelationship with `relationshipType` = 'pretrainedOn'.
+The `scope` = 'runtime', where `from` is class of type /AI/AIPackage or /AI/AIAgent and `to` = a class of type /AI/InteractionTemplate

+* finetuned template: The /AI/InteractionTemplate is linked to an `from` AIPackage or AIAgent via a /Core/LifecycleScopedRelationship with `relationshipType` = 'finetunedOn'.
+The `scope` = 'runtime', where `from` is class of type /AI/AIPackage or /AI/AIAgent and `to` = a class of type /AI/InteractionTemplate

 ## Metadata